 Meeting in person?
 It’s dangerous out there!

 I have always said it – Craigslist and other similar selling points are like the wild west of the internet.
-You better walk in with your hand on your gun, because it’s a dog-eat-dog situation in there!
 You don’t know what kind of buyers you may encounter, so here are some things to watch out for.

 For starters, I will never, ever invite someone to come to my house… unless I am selling something that is obviously too big for me to carry around.
 I always meet them at a very public location like a restaurant or cafe.
 Better yet, sometimes I ask them to meet me at the carrier store.
 This will give both the buyer and seller peace of mind.
 While there, they can check the ESN and see if the phone has been blacklisted or not.
 Plus, shady people won’t go to such an official place to try and play some dirty games, right?
 It makes both parties more comfortable.